Home » Garden » How to Use Eggshells for Plants + Garden

 ground up eggshells

-Additionally, eggshells improve to the physical structure of the compost.
+Additionally, eggshells improve the physical structure of the compost.
 They can add bulk and improve aeration within the compost pile, which can help speed up the composting process.

 You can mix finely ground eggshells into the soil, but know that it will be at least 6 months until those fine grounds release calcium.
 Mixing the eggshell crumbs in the fall will benefit the plants in the spring.
 If you get in the habit of adding eggshells 2-4 times a year, your plants will benefit year-round.